hubertrybka/pum-24/README.md

 * Lab 5 - Introduction to neural networks with PyTorch.
 * Lab 6 - Managing the training process of neural networks with W&B.
 * Lab 7 - Generative models.
 Variational Autoencoder.
----

-## Quick introduction to the Python random module

-The Python standard library includes a module called `random` that provides functions for generating pseudorandom numbers.
-To complete the exercises in this notebook, you may want to learn the following functions:

 ## Course info
 During the semester you will have to complete a series of seven laboratory sessions.